simoesusp/Node_ESP8266_Projects/README.md

       Eventualy it conectes and programs...

 5) VERY IMPORTANT >> Each time you reprogram via WiFi, You have to includ Basic OTA plus your software,other wise you wont be able to reprogram via wifi again!!
+Then, you have to include function arduinoOTAHandle  in the LOOP, To listen to new programming attempts.

+6) VERY, VERY IMPORTANT >> If you are using long delays (as in Blink) in the LOOP function, arduinoOTAHandle wont be called necessarily  when you press program button on the Arduino Interface.
+Since NODE will be probably stuck in the delay function.
+The longer the delay, the harder it is to reprogram (NOT CONNECTED error).
+>> Proposed solution: create yourself a delay function, calling delay (10) and arduinoOTAHandle in a loop!!
+Then, NODE will be listenning to reprogram attempts while in delay!!